UA-ResearchComputing-HPC/hpc-documentation/docs/resources/compute_resources/index.md

     El Gato has no GPU nodes.
 During the quarterly maintenance cycle on April 27, 2022 the El Gato K20s and Ocelote K80s were removed after support was ended by Nvidia.

-### Multi-Instance GPU (MIG) Resources

-!!! info "MIG resources are only available on Puma"

-**Overview**

-The Four A100 GPUs on Puma Node r5u13n1 are each subdivided into three smaller virtual GPUs using the Nvidia MIG (Multi-Instance GPU) method.
-Each of these MIG slices allows the use of 20 GB of GPU memory.
-The vast majority of jobs run on Puma in 2023 used less than this amount of GPU memory.
-The 12 MIG GPUs increase overall GPU availability on Puma by freeing the 32 GB V100 GPUs for users requiring larger amounts of GPU memory.

-Jobs requesting MIG resources will ideally be scheduled more quickly than those requesting the standard V100 GPUs, so MIG resources should be preferred when sufficient.

-A limitation is that only one MIG slice can be addressed by a single application, so {==MIG slices are not appropriate for jobs utilizing multiple GPUs==}.

-**Using MIG Resources**

-The addition of the MIG devices to the Slurm queues will have a number of impacts, and some users may need to make changes to submissions to ensure proper functioning of analyses.
-For more information on requesting GPU resources, see our [Batch Jobs](../../running_jobs/batch_jobs/batch_directives/#gpus), [Interactive Jobs](../../running_jobs/interactive_jobs/), and/or [Open OnDemand Jobs](../../running_jobs/open_on_demand/) guides.